Ramesh-com/UITestSanity/README.md

 # Composio Regression Tests Automation

-This peoject automates the regression test cases to perform the daily regression to check all the possible business use-case scenarios in order to check, if the has not any broken scenarios.
+This project automates the regression test cases to perform the daily regression to check all the possible business use-case scenarios in order to check, if the has not any broken scenarios.
 ## Prerequisites

 1. **Node.js**: Make sure you have Node.js installed.
 You can download it from [here](https://nodejs.org/).